somprasongd/standup-report/QWEN.md

 1. **Google Workspace Authentication**: Users can sign in with their Google accounts, but only those with @hospital-os.com email addresses can access the application.

 2. **Standup Form**: Authenticated users can submit their daily standup reports with fields for yesterday's work, today's plans, and blockers.
+   - **Edit/Delete Functionality**: Users can edit or delete their existing standup entries

 3. **Standup List**: View recent standup entries from team members with two viewing modes:
    - **Grid View**: Traditional card-based layout with scrollable content